bowo-prasetyo/forkbuild/docs/Architecture.md

    Stone Pack Castle  Bob's House

 Repository View explores the "contains" edge.
-World View explores the "near" edge (future: via WorldLayoutProvider).
+World View explores the "near" edge via WorldLayoutProvider.
 Author View explores the "authored" edge.

 The three views consume the same DiscoveryProvider and Publication abstraction — no separate discovery systems.
 Repository View and Author View operate almost entirely on Publication metadata.
 World View loads the actual Document/World through LoadPublicationDocumentUseCase because it needs geometry and semantic information to render.
+World View also consumes WorldLayoutProvider because it needs to know where to place the camera and which neighbors exist.
+This is the concrete demonstration of the Publication/Document/Location boundary:
-This is the concrete demonstration of the Publication/Document boundary: Publication describes that something was published; World describes what exists.
+Publication describes that something was published; World describes what exists; WorldLayout describes where it exists.

-World Layout (future, not yet implemented)
+World Layout (0.1.27)

-Rather than hard-coding "The Global World," ForkBuild will likely introduce a WorldLayoutProvider abstraction whose sole job is findVisibleDocuments(camera).
-Implementations could be:
+Rather than hard-coding "The Global World," ForkBuild introduces a WorldLayoutProvider abstraction whose sole job is spatial placement.
+The LocalWorldLayoutProvider implementation arranges publications on a deterministic grid; future implementations could be:

 - Geographic: documents have lat/long coordinates.
 - Random island: one island per author.
 - Theme park: fantasy district, sci-fi district, modern district.
 - Time-based: newest builds nearby, older builds farther away.

 The renderer doesn't care.
-It asks the layout provider what to show, then loads the corresponding Documents via a Discovery layer.
-As of 0.1.26, World View loads one document at a time by direct navigation;
-a WorldLayoutProvider would extend this to ambient spatial streaming.
+It asks the layout provider where to place the camera, then loads the corresponding Documents via LoadPublicationDocumentUseCase and renders them through RenderWorldViewUseCase.
+As of 0.1.27, World View loads one document at a time by direct navigation, positioned at its layout coordinate; a future milestone could extend this to ambient spatial streaming based on camera movement.

 Forking (0.1.24)